Airport worker strikes ground some flights in Paris

 Scandinavian airline SAS SAS.ST and its pilots were in last-ditch talks on Friday to avert a strike from midnight that would paralyse much of the troubled carrier's operations.

-In Paris, gate agent Nadia Gabruch said there were acute staff shortages.

-"We get phone calls everyday, even when we're on vacation, asking us if we want to work", said Gabruch, who earns 1,800 euros ($1,882) a month after 20 years in the job.

-After the COVID-19 crisis battered the travel industry, ADP and its unions last year signed a deal entailing lower wages.
+After the COVID crisis battered the travel industry, ADP and its unions last year signed a deal entailing lower wages.
 But workers say the economic picture has changed.

 Unions are demanding a net 300 euro increase per month on salaries, an amount the companies involved had rejected.